 The big question here is, how severe is the damage?
 Are we talking about small cosmetic damage, like some scratches or a small dent, or major denting and multiple broken items?
 How about the extent of the damage?
 Is the damage isolated to just one panel, or are multiple panels affected?
 What about the car's different systems (e.g. the body, the mechanical components, the electrical components, etc.)?
 Is it just body and paint work that we're talking about, or will the repair be more involved than that, including engine work, suspension work, airbags, and electrical/programming work?
 Lastly, will parts needs to be replaced?
 If so, are the parts readily available?
 These are the questions that will dictate the overall turnaround time of the repair.

 First, we want to discuss the overall severity of the damage.
 Small cosmetic damage usually does not require much time to repair.
-A simple scratch in the paint, or a golf ball-sized dent in a panel, will take about 4-5 days (per individual panel), from dropping your car off to picking it back up, to fix.
+A simple scratch in the paint, or a golf ball-sized dent in a panel, will take about 4-5 days (for the first panel, and 1-2 days extra per additional damaged panel), from dropping your car off to picking it back up, to fix.
 This might seem like a lot of time, but let's break it down to truly understand the process:

 What if the damage involves more than just cosmetic dents and scratches?
 What if the damage involves the frame, suspension, engine/transmission, airbags, or other components that are occasionally, but not commonly, damaged.